In-Progress-M-Russo/CarND-Object-Detection-Lab/README.md

 4) After some research on the error I tried to downgrade to python 3.5.2.
 This seemed to fix the errors, but _considering also what I found out on the TF Model Zoo (see [note](https://github.com/In-Progress-M-Russo/CarND-Object-Detection-Lab/blob/master/README.md#resources) below)_ I actually resorted to update TF to 1.15.2.

-The environment generated from the current file allows the the notebook to run and the models to be compared, even if I still receive some warnings for some cells.
+The environment generated from the current file allows the the notebook to run and the models to be compared, even if I still receive some compatibility warnings for some cells.
+To avoid them I set the tf logger level to `ERROR` in the second cell, but this of course is not mandatory.

 ### More on Conda